2023shraddhapawar/SKILLLAB_PROR-2026-FPGAFour/README.md

 # 3. Project Intent

 ## 3.1 User Journey

-Describe exactly how a user will use the project.Make it a story **Response:**
 Imagine a busy road intersection during peak hours.
 Normally, vehicles wait unnecessarily because traffic lights follow fixed timing regardless of road congestion.
 With our Smart Traffic Light Control System, the FPGA board continuously runs programmed traffic sequences with precise timing and fast switching control.

 When the system starts, lights begin in a safe default state—Red ON for one road, Green ON for the other.
 After the programmed interval, signals change smoothly through Yellow to Red/Green transitions.
 If future sensors are added, the FPGA can quickly adjust timing based on traffic density.

 For the user (operator/demo viewer), the experience is simple: power ON the Boolean board, observe the synchronized LED traffic signals, and monitor how digital logic controls real-world traffic behavior efficiently, accurately, and safely.
-                                                  |

----

 # 4. Definition of Success